captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-But you cannot stop its coming.
-Now!
+But you cannot stop its coming

 ---

-Take her.
-Open the tomb.

----

-Put her inside.
 There, all alone, can she choose death or a buried life.

 ---